huan-lui/hexagonal-multimodule/README.md

 You ask your architect and he says that there are lots of discussions about using relational or non-relational databases, but that you should not worry about that.

 But your PM wants a review of the code in 2 weeks and says that the application will have more logic to develop in the future, so the sooner you have something, the better.
+Concept: early feedback.

 Ok, so you decide to work on your code and abstract the database.
 You create an interface called `CustomerRepository`, not depending on the technology